kmather73/CarND-LaneLines-P1/writeup.md

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to subdivate the image into horazontal segments find the left and right lanes in each of these semgment.
-Pick control points from each of the semgents then form a Bézier curve or a spline to get a better local approximation of the lane lines.
-This could be used to handle a curive in the road.
+A possible improvement would be to subdivide the image into horizontal segments find the left and right lanes in each of these segments.
+Pick control points from each of the segments then form a Bézier curve or a spline to get a better local approximation of the lane lines.
+This could be used to handle a curves in the road.